-- 1 Cup of Salt ( The salt is really the main ingredient that creates the additional moisture in the pork, crazy right?
-But works all so well...and the pork will not be salty
+- ½ Cup of Salt ( The salt is the main ingredient that creates the additional moisture in the pork; fantastic use of salt, right?
+But it works all so well...and the pork will not be salty

-Side Note- The Brine: You could bring the brine water to a boil then turn it off then add your brine ingredients, then cool it down over an ice bath.
-This step is not required this time, the reason is the pork will have enough time to absorb the flavors.
-Yet, bringing it to a boil does offer a stronger brine flavor.
+Side Note- The Brine: You could bring the brine water to a boil, then turn it off, then add your brine ingredients, and cool it down over an ice bath.
+This step is not required this time; the reason is the pork will have enough time to absorb the flavors.
+Yet, bringing it to a boil does offer a more robust brine flavor.

-Ok, the pork has been brining for a minimum of 2 hours or, best - one day; now, it's time to move the pork on over to phase two, the spice rub.
+Ok, the pork has been brining for a minimum of 2 hours or, best - one day; now, it's time to move over to phase two, the spice rub.

-- 3 cloves of Garlic minced/pasted ( Pasting- Just smash the garlic flat with your knife to crush the cellular walls in the garlic, Increased flavor profile doing this ).
+- 4 cloves of Garlic minced/pasted ( Pasting- Smash the garlic with your knife, crushing the cellular walls in the garlic, Increasing flavor profile doing this ).
 Run your knife flat over the garlic on a cutting board to paste.
 You can add some coarse salt to help the pasting process.

-- 5 Star Anise (Crush with the bottom of a bowl ) ( If you can't find it, just do not use it)
+- 5 Star Anise (Crush with the bottom of a bowl ) ( If you can't find star anise in the store, do not use it, no problem)

-- 1 Tbsp Coriander Seeds ( Crush with the Star Anise )
+- 1 tablespoon Coriander Seeds ( Crush with the Star Anise )

 The flavor is going to be heavenly.
 I was really impressed the first time I made this.
-I got the marinate idea from Chef Gordon Ramsey. ( He's really not as mean as people think due to the show Hells Kitchen, he's a strong family man. and former professional soccer star from the UK )
+I got the marinate idea from Chef Gordon Ramsey. ( He's really not as mean as people think he is due to the show Hells Kitchen; he's a strong family man and former professional soccer star from the UK )

-Add the "patted dry pork” to the spice rub then into the refrigerator for at least one hour, overnight is best.
-Place inside of a plastic bag.
+Add the "patted dry pork chops" to the spice rub, then into the refrigerator for at least 30 minutes overnight is best.
+Place inside a plastic bag.

-This is so easy people.
-Set your oven to 200 degrees or the lowest setting.
-Generally, pork chops overcook in seconds, and the reason for the low temperature of 200 degrees.
+This is so easy, people.
+Set your oven to 225 degrees or the lowest setting.
+Generally, pork chops will overcook in seconds, which is why the low temperature is 225 degrees.